 Mr. Robby Burns - Band / General Music

 As a freelance percussionist, Mr. Burns is comfortable with all styles, specifically including orchestral, musical theater, opera, chamber, rock and jazz.
-He has performed with the Signature Theatre, Studio Theatre, Opera Camerata of Washington, D.C. and the Baltimore Symphony Orchestra.
-Mr. Burns has also worked with a variety of local music projects including rock cello quartet, Primitivity, and nine-piece funk band, The Superland Stage Band.
+He has performed with the Signature Theatre, Studio Theatre, Opera Camerata of Washington, D.C. and the Baltimore Symphony Orchestra under such conductors as Marin Aslop and Lorin Maazel.
+He has also worked with a variety of local music projects including rock cello quartet, Primitivity, and nine-piece funk band, The Superland Stage Band.

-Since 2014, Mr. Burns has served as the Technology Chair for the Maryland Music Educators Association.
-He has presented several sessions at conferences for music educators all over the country on the subject of music production software, cloud services, Apple products, and their connection to productivity and creativity in the music classroom.
-His first book, Digital Organization Tips for Music Teachers, will be published by Oxford University Press this coming September.
+Mr. Burns has presented sessions at conferences for music educators all over the country on the subject of productivity apps, Apple products, and their connection to productivity and creativity in the music classroom.
+His first book, Digital Organization Tips for Music Teachers, was published by Oxford University Press in September of 2016.
+He actively writes on the subjects of music, education, and technology on his blog.
+He also produces two podcasts about technology in education, Music Ed Tech Talk, and The Class Nerd.

 Mr. Nicholas Dogas - Choir / General Music

-Prior to joining the Howard County Public School System, Mr. Dogas led thriving music education programs in both public and independent school settings, and choral ensembles under his direction consistently took home top honors at adjudication.
-In 2013, he served as the assistant conductor of the Prince George’s County Middle School Honors Choir.
-In addition to his teaching duties, Mr. Dogas maintains a small studio of voice and piano students and performs as a baritone soloist throughout the Baltimore and D.C. metro areas.
-He also sings professionally with the Sanctuary Choir of the First & Franklin Street Presbyterian Church in Baltimore, MD.
+Prior to joining the Howard County Public School System, Mr. Dogas led thriving choral programs in a variety of school settings, and ensembles under his direction consistently took home top honors at adjudication.
+Today, Mr. Dogas is in demand as a clinician at choral festivals across Maryland.
+Since 2011, he has served as the bass section leader of the Sanctuary Choir of the First & Franklin Street Presbyterian Church in Baltimore, MD.
+In 2019, he assumed the role of Associate for Children's Music Ministry.

-Mr. Dogas holds a Master of Music in Voice Performance from the Peabody Conservatory of the Johns Hopkins University and a Bachelor of Music in Vocal/Choral Music Education from The College of New Jersey.
+Mr. Dogas holds a Master of Music in Voice Performance from The Peabody Conservatory of the Johns Hopkins University and a Bachelor of Music in Vocal/Choral Music Education from The College of New Jersey.
+His teachers have included William Sharp, Steven Rainbolt and Suzanne Hickman.
+He has coached with Ann Baltz, John Shirley-Quirk and Mark Markham.

 Mr. Benjamin Denne - Orchestra